 Clear facing coverings are also available upon request.
 For anyone who has been advised by a medical professional not to wear a face covering: Students in this situation should follow up with the Office of Accessible Education (OAE) to receive an accommodation, and employees should contact their HR manager.
 The process for requesting an exemption to the face covering policy or requesting an alternative face covering is outlined below.

 Students needing an exemption to the face covering policy or an alternative face covering should contact the Office of Accessible Education.
 Additionally, students should consult with their disability advisor and/or register with the OAE if they need any COVID-19-related academic and/or housing accommodations.
 If a disability is not obvious, the OAE will require documentation from a licensed health care provider.
 Updates about OAE's response to COVID-19 can be found here.
 Note: clear face masks are available upon request and as needed for disability-related purposes.

-Employees needing an exemption to the face covering policy or an alternative face covering should first review the Administrative Guide Policy: 2.2.7 Requesting Workplace Accommodations for Employees With Disabilities, and then contact their supervisor or human resources manager (HRM).
+Employees needing an exemption to the face covering policy, an alternative face covering, or other disability workplace accommodation requests related to COVID-19 should first review the Administrative Guide Policy: 2.2.7 Requesting Workplace Accommodations for Employees With Disabilities, and then contact their supervisor or human resources manager (HRM).
 This policy outlines the process for requesting a workplace accommodation, including the type of documentation that may be required, the evaluation of the request and how to resolve disagreements related to the request.
 Note: clear face masks are available upon request and as needed for disability-related purposes.
 As a reminder, the primary source of COVID-19 transmission continues to be person-to-person.
-Households/pods do not apply to the work environment and at least 6 feet social distancing is required in all instances (some exceptions may apply for essential workers as it related to their primary job functions).
-Lastly, frequent hand-washing is advised.
+Frequent hand-washing is advised.
 Additional prevention and self-care information can be found here.

 Reporting COVID-19-Related Concerns